handoniumumumum/Website/README.md

 # Website
 This is my personal website.
-It is not currently hosted but used a simple Razor Page to show a random greeting and point users to other destinations where you can find me.
+It is not currently hosted.

+It's created using a Razor Page and ASP.NET to show a random greeting and point users to other destinations where you can find me.